zintomvn/zintomvn/README.md

 # Hi, I'm Duc Le

-I am interested in building practical AI systems and Data science projects that combine **Machine learning**, **Data science**, and **Software engineering**.
+I am interested in building practical AI systems and Data science projects that combine **Data science**, and **AI engineering**.

----

-## About

 I build and experiment with AI systems from both the research and engineering perspectives.
 My main areas of interest include:

 * Machine learning and deep learning implementation
 * Data science and analysis, multimodal retrieval, RAG and agentic system